 - Celebrations will kick off on Thursday June 2nd and will see the return of the Queen's birthday parade - also known as Trooping the Colour.
 Members of the public are expected to line the streets of London to witness more than 1,400 parading soldiers, 200 horses plus 400 musicians to make the journey from Buckingham Palace to The Mall and Horse Guard's Parade.
 Joined by members of the Royal Family on horseback and in carriages.

-- The Parade will close with the traditional RAF fly past, watched by the Queen and members of the royal family who are expected to gather on the balcony of Buckingham Palace as its reported that Prince Harry and Meghan Markle have been offered a ‘special honour’ on the day following ‘olive branch’ meeting with the Queen.
+- The Parade will close with the traditional RAF fly past, watched by the Queen and members of the royal family who are expected to gather on the balcony of Buckingham Palace as its reported that Prince Harry and Meghan Markle have been offered a 'special honour' (opens in new tab) on the day following 'olive branch' meeting with the Queen (opens in new tab).

 - Beacons across the UK will be lit as well as capital cities of Commonwealth countries.